auth0/Auth0.swift/README.md

 ### Configuration

-In order to use Auth0 you need to set up Auth0.swift with your **Client ID** and **Domain**.
-For Web Auth, you'll also need to configure the Callback URLs in the Auth0 Dashboard.
+Auth0.swift needs the **Client ID** and **Domain** of the Auth0 application to communicate with Auth0.
+These details can be found on the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).
+If you are using a [Custom Domain](https://auth0.com/docs/custom-domains), use the value of your Custom Domain instead of the value from the settings page.

-> The Auth0 Client ID & Domain can be found in the [Dashboard](https://manage.auth0.com/#/applications/).
+> ⚠️ Make sure that the [application type](https://auth0.com/docs/configure/applications) of the Auth0 application is **Native**.
+If you don’t have a Native Auth0 application, [create one](https://auth0.com/docs/get-started/create-apps/native-apps) before continuing.

 #### Configure Client ID and Domain with a plist

-In your application bundle add a `plist` file named `Auth0.plist` with the following content:
+Create a `plist` file named `Auth0.plist` in your application bundle with the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>